Aman-raj23/Learn_JavaScript/README.md

 ---

-## 🎯 Mini Projects
+## 🛠 Mini Projects
-Along with basics, you’ll also find **mini-projects** (like a Number Guessing Game) to practice JavaScript concepts in a fun and practical way.
+Along with examples, you’ll also find **small projects** to practice:
+- Number Guessing Game
+- Counter Program ⏱
+- And more coming soon...

 ---